 <p class="MsoNormal" style="mso-margin-top-alt:auto;mso-margin-bottom-alt:auto"> <span style="font-size:10.0pt;font-family:"Arial","sans-serif""> <img width="326" height="118" id="_x0000_i1025" src="file:///C:/Users/admin/AppData/Roaming/Microsoft/Signatures/Images/banner.png" name="_x0000_i1025"></span> </p>

-Microsoft changed the way Outlook works in terms of adding images to signatures.
-Images are not embedded, but linked.
-Unfortunately, such images will not display unless the resource in which they are kept is a shared location.
+Microsoft has changed the way Outlook adds images to signatures.
+In recent versions of Outlook, images are not embedded but linked.
+Unfortunately, linked images are not displayed unless the resource in which they are kept is a shared location.
 In most cases, users keep signature images in their local Outlook template folders along with the signatures.
 Such folders are not shared by default.
-Also, when using CodeTwo Email Signatures for Email Clients, images from signatures are stored in local template folders.
+The situation is the same in CodeTwo Email Signatures for Email Clients: signature images are also stored in local template folders.

-You can enable signature image embedding by adding an appropriate key to your Windows registry.
-Be aware that editing the Windows registry may be a risky operation - if performed improperly, you can damage your operating system or lose your data.
-If you do not have any previous experience in using Windows Registry Editor, please seek help from a professional IT staff.
-If you are aware of the consequences, follow the steps below to apply the suggested solution:
+Be aware that editing the Windows registry may be a risky operation.
+By doing it incorrectly, you can damage your operating system or lose your data.
+If you do not have any previous experience in using Windows Registry Editor, ask an IT professional to help you.

-- Add a new value of this type:
+Add a new value of the following type:

 DWORD (32-bit) Value

-- Provide the name of the value exactly as it is presented here:
+Provide the name of the value exactly as below: